Carolyn Swearingen, Ph.D.

 EMDR has been endorsed by the American Psychiatric Association, the World Health Organization, and the Department of Veterans Affairs as an effective treatment for trauma.
 Research demonstrates that EMDR effectively resolves a variety of symptoms associated with traumatic experiences, including: irritability, emotional volatility, unmanageable anxiety, intrusive thoughts, nightmares, difficulty falling or staying asleep, difficulty concentrating, memory impairment, excessive guilt, shame and chronic health problems.
 The rapid memory processing in EMDR reduces the disturbing emotions, bodily sensations and negative beliefs associated with traumatic experiences by changing the way the traumatic memory is stored in the mind and body.
 Clients are often surprised at how quickly long-standing issues can feel resolved.

-Following EMDR sessions clients often report finding the ability to live more fully in the present without the intrusion of pain from the past.
-EMDR can help you let go of fear, stress, anger and shame and allow you to feel more joy, curiosity, gratitude, balance and overall well-being in your life.
+Following EMDR sessions clients often report finding the ability to live more fully in the present without the intrusion of pain or fear from the past.
+Feeling more joyful, curious, grateful, balanced, and an enhanced sense of overall well-being are also benefits that clients commonly describe.

 Copyright © Carolyn Swearingen, Ph.D..
 All rights reserved.